Medical Marijuana FAQs

-You are eligible for a medical marijuana card if you have cancer, epilepsy, glaucoma, HIV or AIDS, PTSD, Amyotrophic Lateral Sclerosis, Crohn’s Disease, Parkinson’s Disease, Multiple Sclerosis, chronic pain, and other conditions.
+You are eligible for a medical marijuana card if you have cancer, epilepsy, glaucoma, HIV or AIDS, PTSD, Amyotrophic Lateral Sclerosis, Crohn’s Disease, Parkinson’s Disease, Multiple Sclerosis, chronic pain, and a number of other conditions.
 See a full list of conditions here.

-If a patient is seeking to become a pediatric medical marijuana patient and is younger than 18 years old, a second physician may concur with the Medical Marijuana doctor to help a patient become qualified, as long as the patient meets the criteria for an appropriate medical condition.
-The second physician may be the patient’s primary or specialist doctor.
+If a patient is seeking pediatric medical marijuana and is younger than 18 years old, a second physician may concur with our medical marijuana doctor to help a patient become qualified, as long as the patient meets the criteria for an appropriate medical condition.
+The second physician may be the patient’s primary care doctor or a specialist.

 The two major components of medical marijuana are THC (tetrahydrocannabinol) and CBD (cannabidiol).
 THC provides the psychoactivity of cannabis.
 However, it also provides pain relief, muscle relaxation, and appetite stimulation.
 THC has anti-inflammatory and anti-allergic effects.
-CBD is the non-psychoactive portion with other medical applications in providing alleviation of seizures and dystonia, reducing intraocular pressure.
-CBD has anti-anxiety, anti-nausea, anti-inflammatory properties.
+CBD is the non-psychoactive portion and has other medical applications such as providing alleviation of seizures and dystonia CBD also has anti-anxiety, anti-nausea, and anti-inflammatory properties.

-Inhalation – Effects are quick within 1-2 minutes and last several hours.
-Vaporizers heat cannabis to temperatures to release cannabinoids without the toxins from combustion.
-Flower is now available in the state of Florida.
+Inhalation – Effects are quick (within 1-2 minutes) and last for several hours.
+Vaporizers heat cannabis to temperatures and release cannabinoids without the toxins from combustion.
+Marijuana flower is now available in the state of Florida.

 Capsules– Effects occur in approximately 90 minutes, and last longer, approximately 6-8 hours.
 Monitoring dosage is important since the effects may take longer to realize.